 Our lower school students benefit from unique approaches to building the powerful skills that lay the groundwork for a strong academic future:

-- CAFÉ - CAFÉ is a visual organizations of reading strategies into Comprehension, Accuracy, Fluency and Expand Vocabulary.
+- CAFÉ - CAFÉ is a visual organization of reading strategies into Comprehension, Accuracy, Fluency and Expand Vocabulary.
 The acronym is analogous to a CAFÉ where our young readers select a number of strategies from the CAFÉ menu in order to improve and enhance their experience.
 Whole class instruction is given in small repeated bursts to maximize attention and consistently revisit strategies.
 Teachers and students plan and identify personal CAFÉ goals, which allows for differentiation where each learner’s specific needs are addressed.

-- Daily 5 – The Daily 5 is the structure that supports authentic and extensive practice in reading, writing and phonics.
-Daily 5 consists of 5 structured activities: Read to Self, Read to Someone, Listen to Reading, Work on Writing and Word Work.
-Learning styles are considered through activity offerings that support visual, auditory and kinesthetic learners.
+- Daily 5 – The Daily 5 is the structure that supports authentic and extensive practice in reading, writing, and phonics.
+Daily 5 consists of 5 structured activities: Read to Self, Read to Someone, Listen to Reading, Work on Writing, and Word Work.
+Learning styles are considered through activity offerings that support visual, auditory, and kinesthetic learners.

-- The Concrete-Pictorial-Abstract (CPA) learning progression ensures that every topic or skill is introduced using concrete materials or manipulatives, then moves to visual models or pictorial representations before students add mathematical notation to their thinking.
+- The Concrete-Pictorial-Abstract (CPA) learning progression ensures that every topic or skill is introduced using concrete materials or manipulatives, then moves to visual models or pictorial representations before students add a mathematical notation to their thinking.

-- Critical thinking skills are cultivated as students explore multiple methods to solving problems.
+- Critical thinking skills are cultivated as students explore multiple methods of solving problems.
 Students are given the opportunity to approach topics in a variety of ways, allowing them to construct their own understanding of every topic and skill.

 - Problem-solving is a key aspect of Math in Focus, which gives students the opportunity to apply their understanding of a topic or skill in a novel situation.
 This type of problem-solving engages learners to be flexible in their thinking and moves students to authentic understanding.